To read about earlier or later segments of my John Muir Trail thru-hike, use the navigation links below.

 About an hour later, we arrive at Guitar Lake.
 There are dozens of campsites scattered around the lake, nestled between boulders on the sandy soil, but Claudia and I decide to walk a little further to a small lake above Guitar Lake and pitch our tents there.
 I’m unable to use stakes because of the thin, rocky soil and once again tie off the tent and fly guylines to nearby rocks.
 As is usual at these high altitudes, the fabric flaps around in the wind, adding a little extra challenge to the endeavor.
 A marmot watches as I unpack my bear canister and I imagine the little furry critter is eyeing the food inside.
 I toss a few small rocks at him to scare him away and then continue setting up camp.

 Once I’m settled I glance down at my watch and groan a little; it’s only 13:30!
 There are seven more hours of daylight left, and I’ve already reached my destination for the day… Luckily, I have a new friend to get to know!
-Claudia and I spent the rest of the afternoon talking and admiring the scenery.
-The sun and clouds wreak havoc on my thermal homeostasis while I sit on a sunny boulder and chat: when clouds drift in front of the sun, I’m cold and pull on extra layers, but then the sun emerges and I’m forced to remove a few to avoid overheating.
+Claudia and I spend the rest of the afternoon talking and admiring the scenery.
+The sun and clouds wreak havoc on my thermal homeostasis while I sit on a sunny boulder: when clouds drift in front of the sun, I’m cold and pull on extra layers, but then the sun emerges and I’m forced to remove a few to avoid overheating.

 Originally, my plan for tomorrow was to wake up at my usual time, summit Whitney, and then hike out to Whitney portal and hitch into Lone Pine.
 However, after chatting with Grace, Claudia, and others, I’ve decided to summit with the rest of them early enough to watch the sunrise from the summit.
 It’s between three and four miles from here to the summit with a vertical gain of 3,000 feet, which should take me about 2.5 hours to walk.
 Sunrise occurs just before 6:00, so I’m planning on beginning the trek at 3:00.
 It’s an awfully early time to wake up, so I hope the sunrise experience at the top of the mountain is worth it!